HazemElseify/ETL-SSIS---Telecom-Case-Study/README.md

 A telecommunications company contacted you as an ETL Consultant/Developer to do the data storage process

-1-For a company that has a system that saves a csv file periodically every 5 minutes, this file includes the basic data of the various transactions made by customers during a specified period of time.
+1. For a company that has a system that saves a csv file periodically every 5 minutes, this file includes the basic data of the various transactions made by customers during a specified period of time.

-2-The company provided you with the following table which shows the data stored in the CSV file
+2. The company provided you with the following table which shows the data stored in the CSV file

 ColumnName     |     DataType    |    Length   |   IsNullable    |   Sample
 ---------------|-----------------|-------------|-----------------|------------